Sweet Falls

-Sweet Falls (also called Kshaid Weitden, in the native dialect) is a waterfall in Shillong.
+Sweet Falls (also called Kshaid Weitden, in the native dialect) is a waterfall near Shillong in Meghalaya, India.
 It lies about 5 km from Happy Valley and is about 96 m in height.
 It is often termed as the "most beautiful" yet "most dangerous" waterfall in Shillong.

 The destination is accessible via road.
 However, tourists are prohibited to go close to the waterfall due to the poor route and treacherous nature of the fall.

 The adjacent areas are filled with pine trees.
-Some of the plant species include eupatorium, lantana, rubus, fern, osmundastrum cinnamomeum and phegopteris.
+Some of the plant species include Eupatorium, Lantana, Rubus, fern-Osmundastrum cinnamomeum and Phegopteris.

 Deaths

 It is believed by the local people that this fall is haunted.
 If people go in odd number, they return in even number.
 The waterfall has also been the subject of numerous suicides and is infamous for many deaths.